This topic introduces release channels, which provide more control over automatic upgrades of your GKE clusters.

 What channels are available?

-When a minor version has demonstrated stability in the Rapid channel, it will be promoted to the Regular channel, Eventually, the minor version will be promoted to the Stable channel.
+When a minor version has accumulated cumulative usage and demonstrated stability in the Rapid channel, its new patch releases are promoted to the Regular channel, and updates happen less frequently.
+Eventually, the minor version is promoted to the Stable channel, which only receives high-priority updates.
 Each promotion signals a graduating level of stability and production-readiness, based on observed performance of clusters running that version.

-Critical security patches will be delivered to all release channels, to protect your clusters and Google's infrastructure.
+Critical security patches are delivered to all release channels, to protect your clusters and Google's infrastructure.